-OSL measurements of all samples followed the approach of King et al. (2016b,c).
-Luminescence measurements were made at the University of Bern using a single aliquot regenerative dose multiple-elevated-temperature (MET) infra-red stimulated luminescence (IRSL) measurement protocol (Li and Li, 2011) comprising a preheat at 250 °C for 60 seconds, followed by four IRSL measurements at 50, 100, 150 and 225 °C each of 100 s duration.
-A test dose of 160 Gy was used, which is c.
-30% of the IRSL50 signal equivalent dose value of samples KRG16-06, KRG16-101 and KRG16-104.
-Each measurement cycle was followed by a high temperature optical wash at 290 °C for 60 s.
-Regenerative doses up to ~4.50 kGy were given to three small (2 mm diameter) aliquots of each sample using two different Risø TL-DA-20 luminescence readers with dose rates ranging from 0.06 to 0.10 Gy s-1 dependent on instrument (dose rates are provided for each measurement in the Supplementary Materials).
+OSL measurements of all samples followed the approach of King et al. (2016b, c).
+Luminescence measurements were made at the University of Bern using a single-aliquot regenerative dose multiple-elevated-temperature (MET) infrared stimulated luminescence (IRSL) measurement protocol (Li and Li, 2011) comprising a preheat at 250 °C for 60 s, followed by four IRSL measurements at 50, 100, 150, and 225 °C each of 100 s duration.
+A test dose of 160 Gy was used, which is ca. 30 % of the IRSL50 signal equivalent dose value of samples KRG16-06, KRG16-101, and KRG16-104.
+Each measurement cycle was followed by a high-temperature optical wash at 290 °C for 60 s.
+Regenerative doses up to \sim 4.50 kGy were given to three small (2 mm diameter) aliquots of each sample using two different Risø TL-DA-20 luminescence readers with dose rates ranging from 0.06 to $0.10 \,\text{Gy s}^{-1}$ dependent on the instrument (dose rates are provided for each measurement in the Supplement).
 Luminescence signals were detected in the blue part of the visible spectrum using a BG39 and BG3 or Corning 7-59 filter combination.
 The suitability of the selected measurement protocol was confirmed using a dose recovery test.

-Rates of athermal and thermal charge detrapping were also measured using a single aliquot regenerative dose method on the same aliquots used to measure the luminescence dose response curve.
+Rates of athermal and thermal charge detrapping were also measured using a single-aliquot regenerative dose method on the same aliquots used to measure the luminescence dose response curve.
 Athermal detrapping rates were quantified at room temperature by measuring the luminescence response to a fixed dose following different delay periods.
-Aliquots were preheated prior to storage following Auclair et al. (2003) and maximum fading delays were 122 days.
+Aliquots were preheated prior to storage following Auclair et al. (2003), and maximum fading delays were 122 d.
 Rates of thermal charge detrapping were measured using isothermal holding experiments.
-The aliquots were given a dose of 50 Gy, and held at temperatures ranging from 170 to 350 °C for delay times of 0 to 10,240 s prior to measurement.
+The aliquots were given a dose of 50 Gy and held at temperatures ranging from 170 to 350 °C for delay times of 0 to 10 240 s prior to measurement.

-5. Results
+5 Results

-5 5.1 Electron Spin Resonance
+5.1 Electron spin resonance

-The signal intensity experiment indicates a plateau for the Ti-centre of sample KRG16-104 up until 160 °C (Fig. 3a).
-In contrast, the Al-centre for this sample and the Ti-centre of sample KRG16-06 reduce in intensity by \sim 5% between room temperature and 160 °C whilst the Al-centre of sample KRG16-06 is depleted further, by \sim 10%.
+The signal intensity experiment indicates a plateau for the Ti centre of sample KRG16-104 up until 160 °C (Fig. 3a).
+In contrast, the Al centre for this sample and the Ti centre of sample KRG16-06 decrease in intensity by $\sim 5\%$ between room temperature and 160 °C, whilst the Al centre of sample KRG16-06 is depleted further, by ~ 10 %.
 The signal intensity data for KRG16-06 are relatively noisy (non-monotonic signal decay with increasing preheat temperature) in comparison to KRG16-104.
-However, in spite of this, within the preheat-plateau experiment (Fig. 3b), a plateau in D_e values between 160 and 220 °C is recorded for this sample following preheating for two minutes.
-On the basis of these experiments a preheat temperature of 160 °C was selected as this temperature maximises signal intensity (Fig. 3a) whilst remaining within the D_e value plateau (Fig. 3b).
+However, in spite of this, within the preheat plateau experiment (Fig. 3b), a plateau in D_e values between 160 and 220 °C is recorded for this sample following preheating for 2 min.
+On the basis of these experiments a preheat temperature of 160 °C was selected as this temperature maximizes signal intensity (Fig. 3a) whilst remaining within the D_e value plateau (Fig. 3b).